3 Motivational Interviewing Strategies for OTs

 - How often was I taking his/her perspective into careful consideration and even adjusting the treatment plan?

-Here are three motivational interviewing strategies for OTs that have helped create more compassion, clear care, and quality service.
+Motivational interviewing strategies for OTs that have helped me create more compassion and quality service.

 1.)
 Use Numbers.